markc/bojax/README.md

-Without a fancy dynamic backend this is a bit of a bother and definitely a kludge but, it works, and saves us from requiring backend server side scripts (like PHP which we are trying to avoid) to do the heavy lifting.
+Without a fancy dynamic backend this is a bit of a bother and definitely a kludge but, it works, and saves us from requiring backend server side scripts (like PHP) to do the heavy lifting.

 You have to manually create thumbnail and halfsize images if you care about the download size on the front and posting pages.
 Use a max-width of 192px